Public Lands Internship Program

 Details:

-- Location: Lower Sonoran Field Office, including the Sonoran Desert National Monument, specific locations determined in project planning
+1. Location: Lower Sonoran Field Office, including the Sonoran Desert National Monument, specific locations determined in project planning.

-- Time/schedule commitments: Special projects planned and announced in advance, 6 to 10 hour workday, or longer depending on location.
+2. Time/schedule commitments: Special projects planned and announced in advance, 6–10 hour workday, or longer depending on location.

-- Tools and equipment: TrafX Counter downloader and other recording devices, GPS, clipboard and survey forms.
+5. Tools and equipment: TrafX Counter downloader and other recording devices, GPS, clipboard, and survey forms.

 Vision

-The Northern Arizona University (NAU) Public Lands Internship Program (PLIP) aims to place 10 or more interns and practicum students from the College of the Environment, Forestry, and Natural Sciences (CEFNS) as well as other partner colleges at NAU each year.
-Our agency programs will benefit from high-caliber interns, many of whom we also hope continue to work with land management agencies.
+The NAU Public Lands Internship Program aims to place 10 or more interns and practicum students from CEFNS, as well as other partner colleges at NAU, each year.
+Our agency programs will benefit from high-caliber interns, many of whom we also hope will continue to work with land management agencies.

 PLIP staff are housed in CEFNS and are ready to engage with students and future land management experts.
 As the network of agencies expands, we will share a vision of cooperative engagement and provide an efficient organization to share resources and administer shared programs benefiting land management agencies, the university, and the surrounding region.